-Video Tech Services has been providing outstanding audio visual labor in Portland for over 16 years.
+Video Tech Services has been providing outstanding audio visual Technicians in Portland for over 16 years.

 - A1 (Audio Engineer): The A1 directs the set up, placement, tuning, operation, and strike of the entire audio system.
 The A1 is primarily used in the General Session and large Breakout Room environment.